SalAlba/real-world-node-workbook/README.md

 As you're deciding where to put favorite, a trainer will provide some code.

+## Extracting domain logic

+In this example a domain logic is very simple and can be inlined inside the application logic.
+For learning purposes we can still try to extract two doman capabilities to increment and decrement count.

+We have a few options:
+* introducing an object with increment/decrement methods
+* introducing two functions for increment and decrement

+For now let's create two functions:
+* `const increment = (previous: FavoriteCount): FavoriteCount => {}`
+* `const decrement = (previous: FavoriteCount): FavoriteCount => {}`

+One other modelling option is a comparision between state modification and event generation.
+* `const increment = (previous: FavoriteCount): FavoriteIncremented`
+* `const decrement = (previous: FavoriteCount): FavoriteDecremented`

 ## Introducing internal read model

 ![Write model vs read model](./images/read_model.png)